 Chelsea is building a new stadium to help us “rule the world of football”.
 While clearly one of the Premier League’s best clubs in terms of honours, Stamford Bridge is only the ninth-biggest stadium in the top tier and it’s definitely time to upgrade.

-The move has been hailed by football Tipsters who expect the club to go on to dominate the domestic and European leagues for decades to come; especially now that Conte has settled and the blues are flying high at the top of the league.
+The move has been hailed by fans who expect the club to go on to dominate the domestic and European leagues for decades to come; especially now that Conte has settled and the blues are flying high at the top of the league.

 Up until this season, the Bridge was the eighth-largest ground in the league, but it dropped a place after West Ham United moved to the 54,000-seater Olympic Stadium.
 This will change further when Spurs move into their new ground.
 Stamford Bridge is one of the 100 biggest stadiums in Europe – but only just.
 In addition, the likes of Barcelona’s Nou Camp has a capacity of 99,354, which is more than double the size of Chelsea’s home turf.